-A tire sticker enhances the appearance of your car, making it more expensive looking.
+A tire sticker enhances the appearance of your car, making it more expensive-looking.
 It can transform your vehicle into a race car, and it is quite affordable.
-Unlike the typical decals you see on window shops or cars; tire stickers are made from specialized, cut-out rubber.
+Unlike the typical decals you see on car windows, tire stickers are made from specialized, cut-out rubber.
 You can use these stickers on your car or power bike, and you can choose between a temporary or permanent sticker.
-Custom tire stickers are easy to install and some of them come with a kit and a manual.
+Custom tire decals are easy to install and some of them come with a kit and a manual.
 Most online stores have moved away from tire paint pens, stencils, and stickers and have navigated to the more long-lasting solution—custom white letter tires.
 Raised white tire letter is easy to install and are made from durable rubber composite compound with an adhesive that sticks the letters to the tire.
 Tire stickers use an adhesive that sticks almost permanently to the tires because they use a different type of adhesive.
 These adhesives cure which is quite different from the adhesive on a sticker and is similar to custom number decals for motocross.

 If you can’t afford to splurge on the kits or stickers from regular sellers, you can make your own tire decals from scratch using the following steps;

 Besides showing you how to put stickers on your car earlier, we'll show you here how to do a quick DIY with your tires and apply the stickers on them.